Amazon | Seattle, WA

 - Created proof-of-concept for building and integrating TensorRT-enabled TensorFlow 2.1 into the inference engine.
 Reduced latency by up to 70% compared to FP32 native TensorFlow in benchmarks.

-- Wrote tool for enabling/disabling autoscaling policies and provisioning IOPS on pre-prod clusters.
+- Wrote a tool for enabling/disabling autoscaling policies and provisioning IOPS on DynamoDB clusters to improve cost management.

 - One of 30 Princeton Start-up Immersion Program participants placed at early-stage or series A startups.

-- Redesigned management portal and implemented custom UI/UX components in admin dashboard using Wicket and Scala.
+- Redesigned and implemented custom UI/UX components for user dashboard using Wicket and Scala.

 - Did an undergraduate senior thesis in computer vision and deep learning, related to single-view 3D vision.